 People who drive for work are more likely to get in an accident than those that do not.
 It’s simple statistics.
 Those who spend more time on the road are at a higher risk.
 Depending on the vehicle program your company is using, that risk can extend beyond work hours.

-If your company provides its mobile employees with vehicles, a serious accident could cost your company millions of dollars in litigation expenses – even if it doesn’t occur on company time.
+If your company provides its mobile employees with vehicles, your company is at great risk of litigation.
+When a driving employee is found at fault in a fleet vehicle, the plaintiff will often go after the company that employed the person at fault.
+A small accident will result in lost work hours and vehicle repairs and maintenance.
+A larger accident could cost your company millions of dollars in litigation expenses – even if it doesn’t occur on company time.

-Most of these problems require a serious, and necessary change, in your approach to vehicle programs.
-A vehicle program that complies with labor laws, maintains IRS compliance, prevents mileage fraud and minimizes accident liability may seem like a pipe dream.
-But that’s pretty much what the Fixed and Variable Rate (FAVR) reimbursement vehicle program is.
+Most of these problems require a serious and necessary change in your approach to vehicle programs.
+A vehicle program that complies with labor laws, maintains IRS compliance, scales with the company, prevents mileage fraud and minimizes accident liability may seem like a pipe dream.
+That’s where the Fixed and Variable Rate (FAVR) reimbursement vehicle program comes in.
 You can learn more about how FAVR works here.